carpentries-incubator/high-dimensional-stats-r/reviews.md

 - Testing that the lesson is appropriate for the target audience identified, is accurate, descriptive and easy to understand and is structured to manage cognitive load.
 - Does not use dismissive language.
 - All lesson tools are open source and the data sets are accessible.
 - Tools and data checked for CC0 license compatibility.
-Most are compatible, exceptions to check are listed below.
 - Data sets are representative of data typically encountered in the domain.
 - Tests that the example tasks and narrative of the lesson are appropriate and realistic.
 - Tested that the solutions to all exercises are accurate and sufficiently explained, and that the tasks and formats are appropriate for the expected experience level of the target audience.